thinq4yourself/Unmistakable/README.md

-#Instigator Website
+#Unmistakable Website

-In every instigator's life, there is a thorn.
-Managing web presence is one of mine.
-So I'm tryig a new approach, having my own website not built in a CMS, to showcase some of my creative work.
+In every traveling family's life, there is a thorn.
+Managing web presence is one of ours.
+So we're trying a new approach, having our own website not built in a CMS, to showcase some of our creative work and story telling.
 Some consider me a technologist, some a growth hacker.
 I am neither.

 ## Overview